KauzClay/docs-tap/getting-started/create-app-accelerator.hbs.md

 # Create a new application accelerator

+This topic guides you through creating an accelerator and registering it in a Tanzu Application Platform (commonly known as TAP) instance.

-Tanzu Application Platform offers a suite of out-of-the-box accelerators to streamline your development process.
-However, if these accelerators don't align perfectly with your needs, you have the option to create a new accelerator.
+Tanzu Application Platform offers a selection of built-in accelerators to streamline your development process.
+However, if these accelerators don't align with your needs, you can create a new accelerator.
 By doing so, you can ensure that your technology stacks and organizational best practices are adhered to consistently.

-This topic guides you through creating an accelerator and registering it in a Tanzu Application Platform (commonly known as TAP) instance.

 > **Note** This guide follows a quick start format.
 See the [Application Accelerator
 > documentation](../application-accelerator/about-application-accelerator.hbs.md)